sonalsannigrahi/Archers-Final/README.md

 <a name="further"></a>
 ## 5. Additional Features

+#### Start and End Screen

+In the start screen, the user can choose a player name which will be used to display the best scores.
+After choosing a name, we have a main menu where you can choose to start the game, view best scores, train on the tutorial, or quit the game.

+In the end screen, the user can see their current score and then choose to reither replay the game or exit and go back to the main menu.

 #### Tutorial

 In order to make the game more user friendly, we have included a tutorial for the game.
 In the tutorial, the player gets to practice shooting at 5 randomised targets in order to get used to the game structure.
 The tutorial also points out features such as the healthbar.